Gerard Wegemer received his Ph.D. from the University of Notre Dame. He is heavily

 Ph.D.
 University of Notre Dame, English

-are Young Thomas More and the Arts of Liberty (Cambridge University Press, 2011, 2013), Thomas More’s Trial by Jury: A Procedural and Legal Review (Boydell Publishers, 2011, 2013), A Thomas More Source Book (Catholic University of America Press, 2004, 2008), Thomas More on Statesmanship (Catholic University of America Press, 1996, 1998), and Thomas More: A Portrait of Courage (Scepter Publishers, 1995).
-In 2014 he supervised the completion of twenty-six online
+conference on More (https://thomasmorestudies.org/conferences/).
+Among his publications are Young Thomas More and the Arts of Liberty (Cambridge University Press, 2011, 2013), Thomas More’s Trial by Jury: A Procedural and Legal Review (Boydell Publishers, 2011, 2013), A Thomas More Source Book (Catholic University of America Press, 2004, 2008), Thomas More on Statesmanship (Catholic University of America Press, 1996, 1998), and Thomas More: A Portrait of Courage (Scepter Publishers, 1995).
+He supervised the completion of online concordances indexing

-concordances indexing all of Thomas More’s works individually and cumulatively.
-He
+all of Thomas More’s works individually and cumulatively.
+He regularly teaches an